-- 6. Disabling the fire protection system is not allowed.
-If necessary, to do so a proper JSA must be presented to The Spieker Company superintendent. - 7.
-Whenever the safety of adjacent areas of an occupied building is compromised because of construction, staff must be informed. - 8.
-Trash containers are never to be located in the immediate proximity of flammable materials. - 9.
+- 7. Whenever the safety of adjacent areas of an occupied building is compromised because of construction, staff must be informed. - 8.
+Trash containers are never to be in the immediate proximity of flammable materials. - 9.
 Oily rags are not to be placed in regular trash containers. - 10.
 Electrical panels and switches will not be blocked. - 11.
 Hoses and electrical cords are not to cross aisles or lie in work area creating tripping hazards.
 They should be coiled or strung overhead. - 12.
 Stored materials shall be neatly stacked. - 13.
 Tools shall be cleaned and stored when not in use. - 14.
 The construction site must be restricted from all but authorized staff.
 Adequate signage shall be provided. - 15.
 Construction workers must be made aware of egress routes. - 16.
 Exit routes must be inspected daily to ensure no obstacles.